sprky0/conway/README.md

 ## Todo

-- draw performance sucks, make it perform better
+- draw performance can probably be even better
-- look at decoupling canvas / other render option
+- how about 3d ?  vertical cloning rules or time as z ? etc